By Mary Plumb | November 26, 2012

 Diana Rosenberg researched fixed stars for 30 years.
 Her website has information about her book, Secrets of the Ancient Skies, published shortly before she passed away in June.
 The site, Diana’s Fixed Stars, has lots of her articles.
 In Medusa’s Head, Diana thoroughly documents Algol, known as “the most evil, violent and dangerous star in the heavens.”
 She concludes: “Some of the fixed stars are harsh, yes.
 But to a purpose.
 Each defines an area that will be tapped for good or ill; the tests are intense and unavoidable.
 Algol, like the other stars, confers tasks upon us which, if comprehended and accepted, offer great rewards of power and creativity.
 These stellar challenges are not to be feared, but understood and used in a positive manner.”

-Richard Nolle’s December 2012 Forecast is available.
+Richard Nolle’s is available.
 For a start: “December opens up with the tail end of a Mercury Max (ending on the 4th), so you can expect that it takes full concentration just to get by for the first few days of the month.
 Assume that nothing will work out short of close supervision and full follow-up, and you won’t be far wrong.”

 Robert Zoller is the teacher of medieval astrology.
 He has an archive of work on his site, including The Guardian Angel and Astrology, which begins with a mention of James Hillman’s view of the psychological significance of the daemon or guardian angel.
 Robert writes: “We are not tabula rasas or clean slates upon which our parents and educators delineate our subsequent histories.
 Rather, each incarnating soul brings with it, in the form of its daemon, a goal or agenda which environmental and parental influences can either collaborate with or interfere with.”